dodie/scott-showcase/test.md

 Scott Test Reporter
 ===================

-Scott provides **detailed failure messages** for tests written in Java, **without the use of complex assertion libraries** to aid developers in rapid development, troubleshooting and debugging of tests.
-All information is **presented on the source code of the test method** as comments.
+Scott provides **failure messages containing all state changes** for tests written in Java, **without the use of assertion libraries**.
+All information is **presented on the source code of the test method** as comments:

 ```java
 test_1(hu.advancedweb.example.CounterTest)  Time elapsed: 0.005 sec  <<< FAILURE!